Sessions are subject to change.

 Stretch Break

-Scott Joslove, President and CEO of the Texas Hotel & Lodging Association and former chief of municipal affairs for the Texas Attorney General, is considered the statewide expert on the allowable uses of local hotel tax by cities.
-Scott will discuss how cities can legally use hotel tax and create Tourism Public Improvement Districts to promote tourism and strategically grow your local property tax, sales tax, and other city revenues.
+In this closing session, Scott Joslove, president and CEO of the Texas Hotel & Lodging Association, will discuss how cities can legally use hotel tax and create Tourism Public Improvement Districts to promote tourism and strategically grow local property tax, sales, tax, and other city revenues.
+Chris Kiley, executive director of Texas for the Arts will present on the economic importance of arts and culture to communities, and strategies to fund downtown arts initiatives and development.

-Scott Joslove, President and CEO, Texas Hotel & Lodging Association
+Scott Joslove, President and CEO, Texas Hotel & Lodging Association, and Chris Kiley, Executive Director, Texans for the Arts